tytydraco/yessleep/out/PLEASE_CATCH_ME_BEFORE_I_KILL_AGAIN.md

 “Mr Borelli, sir, I don’t want to kill anymore.
 No sir, no more.
 But I must- Honour thy Father!
 I want to make love to the world.
 I love people.
 I don’t belong on earth.
 Return me to Yahoos.
 To the people of Queens, I love you and I want to wish all of you a Happy Easter.
 May god bless you in this life and in the next and for now I say goodbye and goodnight.

 “Police let me haunt you with these words: I’ll be back!
 I’ll be back!
-To be interrogated as bang bang bang bang bang – ugh!!
+To be interpreted as bang bang bang bang bang – ugh!!
 Yours in murder, Mr Monster.”

 November 14th, 2023